MoDOT held a public meeting on this project in October 2017 to discuss this project.

 Will there be a bike lane with this project?

-Residents of the region, especially in the communities of Kirkwood, Fenton and Sunset Hills, are invited to an open house about the project to build a connection for people walking and biking on the new Interstate 44 bridge over the Meramec River.
-The municipalities of Fenton, Kirkwood and Sunset Hills in South St. Louis along with project partners Great Rivers Greenway and the Missouri Department of Transportation (MoDOT) invite neighbors to learn about the project and give their input during this early planning phase (will bid for construction at the end of 2020).
-People can stop by anytime for light refreshments and to check out display boards, talk to staff and fill out a survey.
+Residents of the region, especially in the communities of Kirkwood, Fenton and Sunset Hills, were invited to an open house about the project to build a connection for people walking and biking on the new Interstate 44 bridge over the Meramec River.
+Interested people were able to share their thoughts with the municipalities of Fenton, Kirkwood and Sunset Hills in South St. Louis along with project partners Great Rivers Greenway and the Missouri Department of Transportation (MoDOT) during this early planning phase (will bid for construction at the end of 2020).

 At this time concepts are being explored to guide the design of trail connections and amenities associated with the bridge.
 Public input and technical feasibility are important components of the concept development.
 This project has several goals: